terhumphrey/enterprise-security-lab-nist-800-171/99-Lab-Journal.md

 ## 2026-07-07

 ### Completed
-- Deployed Windows 2025 Server
+- Deployed Windows Server 2025
-- Promoted Windows 2025 Server as a Domain Controller
+- Promoted Windows Server 2025 as a Domain Controller
 - Deployed Windows 11 Pro workstation
--
--
--
--
--
--

 ### Issues Encountered
 - Server manager hangs on Windows 2025 while attempting to install AD roles
--

 ### Lessons Learned
-- Powershell can bypass the Server Manager to install and promote Windows 2025 as a DC
+- PowerShell can bypass the Server Manager to install and promote Windows 2025 as a DC
--

 ### Next Steps
  - AD OU Creation